AbdeslamChouimet/numtap/README.md

 ---

-Numtap 1.2.0: Precision, power, and simplicity—crafted for the terminal.
+Numtap: Precision, power, and simplicity—crafted for the terminal.